jyoung4242/particle-2/readme.md

 gravity:runs once on creation

-angleVelocity: updates each loop, returns new angle value each time requires parameters passed (v,p,d,s) so your function has access to velocity, position, duration, and size parameters to use in your function must return number
+angleVelocity: updates each loop, returns new angle value each time requires parameters passed (v,p,d,l,s) so your function has access to velocity, position, duration, and size parameters to use in your function must return number